trentgill/STM32_Cube_F3/Projects/STM32F303K8-Nucleo/Examples/ADC/ADC_DMA_Transfer/readme.txt

 bits right aligned, conversion is software-triggered.

-DMA1_Channel2 is configured in Circular mode to transfer continuously the content of the ADC_DR (Data Register) to aResultDMA which stores the conversion result.
+DMA1_Channel2 is configured in Circular mode to transfer continuously the content of ADC_DR (Data Register) to "aADCxConvertedData" variable which stores the conversion result.

-User may watch variable array "aADCxConvertedData" and check that its value is modified according to the voltage applied to pin GPIOA GPIO_PIN_4.
+User may watch variable array "aADCxConvertedData" and check that its values are modified according to the voltage applied to pin PA.04 (Arduino connector CN4 pin 9).

+STM32 board LED can be used to monitor the conversion:
+  - LED3 is ON when there is an error in initialization.

 @note Care must be taken when using HAL_Delay(), this function provides accurate delay (in milliseconds)
       based on variable incremented in SysTick ISR.
 This implies that if HAL_Delay() is called from